chpc-tech-eval/scc/tutorial4/README.md

 `config.yml`:

 In `config.yml` make sure to change the variables under environment: `SSH_USER`, `SSH_HOST`, `NFS_SERVER_IP` and `<your_fingerprint_from_CircleCI>`(eg. SHA256:SHIa6LYWWEELTDhxKtNh5rv53Zx+8hj4y/kGipCJ0Yg).
 This `config.yml` is specifically for Unbuntu.
 You can find the one for DNF/YUM [here](resources/config.yml).
-The `fix_apt.sh` can also be skipped over and instances of it in `config.yml` can be removed.

 ```
 version: 2.1